Rules and rights for PhD students

 • Work environment engineer

-If you’re experiencing problems at work and would like to talk to a professional, you can get 3 sessions for free with a behavioural scientist/psychologist.
+If you’re experiencing problems at work and would like to talk to a professional, you can get 1 sessions for free with a behavioural scientist/psychologist.
 You will be offered an appointment within a week.
 You can contact them confidentially and no one at Chalmers needs to know.
-After the 3 initial sessions, if you want to continue, then your line manager needs to be notified.
+After the first initial session, if you want to continue, then your line manager needs to be notified.

 Insurance